7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Docker Container Environment

 The container config (@scaladoc[Docker.ContainerConfig](izumi.distage.docker.Docker$$ContainerConfig)) defines the container environment.
-Of note are the environment variables, command and working directory properties:
+Of note are the environment variables, command of entrypoint, and working directory properties:

 - `env: Map[String, String]` - environment variables to setup in container